telcy/modular-behavior-tree/README.md

 ## Register custom nodes and trees

-To make the tree loader aware of subtrees or custom nodes you have to pass them as second argument into the loader function.
+To make the tree loader aware of subtrees or custom nodes you have to pass them as second argument into the parse function.

 ```js
 // custom node